Virenbar/virenbar.github.io/en/projects/WMRControl.md

 repo: https://github.com/Virenbar/WMRControl
 github: Virenbar/WMRControl
 ---
-Small tray application for controlling state of WMR device
+A small application to control state of WMR device from the tray

 #### Screenshots